pwnjack/sys-tools/remote-backup/README.md

     -k <ssh_key>: Path to the SSH key for connecting to the remote hosts.
     -e <exclude_file>: Path to the file containing the list of files to exclude from the backup.
     -b <backup_dir>: Path to the directory where the backups should be stored.
+    -t <temp_dir>: Path to the directory for storing temporary incremental backup data.
     -l <log_file>: Path to the file where logs should be written.
+    -s: Silent mode.
+Suppresses all output to stdout.

 ## Example files